Best time to visit: September to March

 Chinese fishing nets, (Cheenavala) are distinctly unique to Cochin.
 It is believed that traders from the court of the Chinese ruler Kublai Khan introduced these nets here.

-Post breakfast drive to Munnar, most popular hill stations in South India, situated at the confluence of three mountain streams Mudrapuzha, Nallathanni&Kundala.
+Post breakfast drive to Munnar, On arrival transfer to Munnar, most popular hill stations in South India, situated at the confluence of three mountain streams Mudrapuzha, Nallathanni & Kundala.
 It was once the summer resort of the erstwhile British officers in South India.
 Sprawling tea plantations, picture book town, winding lanes, trekking & holiday facilities make Munnar a unique experience.

 Overnight Hotel – Munnar (B)